As someone unfamiliar with conveyancing in Kelvedon what’s the number one tip you can give me concerning the legal transfer of property in Kelvedon

 There is nothing unique when it comes to conveyancing in Kelvedon registration formalities.
 As opposed to being determined by geographic area, timeframes can differ subject to the party submitting the application, whether there are errors and if the Land registry have to notify any interested parties.
 At present approximately 80% of such applications are completed in less than three weeks but some can be subject to protracted hold-ups.
 Historically registration is effected after the purchaser is living at the premises therefore post completion formalities is not always an essential issue yet where there is a degree of urgency associated with the registration then you or your lawyers must contact the land registry and explain the circumstances.

-I'm purchasing a new build house in Kelvedon with a mortgage from Halifax.
-The builders refused to move on the price so I negotiated five thousand pounds worth of additionals instead.
-The estate agent advised me not disclose to my conveyancer about this deal as it would put at risk my loan with Halifax.
+I'm purchasing a new build house in Kelvedon benefiting from help to buy.
+The sellers would not budge the amount so I negotiated 6k of additionals instead.
+The property agent advised me not disclose to my conveyancer about this side-deal as it will affect my loan with the lender.
 Is this normal?.